stefanofa/awesome/README.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

-*   [alovajs/alova](https://github.com/alovajs/alova) - Request strategy library for MVVM libraries such as Vue.js, React.js and Svelte.js
+*   [alovajs/alova](https://github.com/alovajs/alova) - Creative next-generation request tools.
+Extremely improve your API using efficiency and save brainpower Just one step

 *   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI